 A statement of qualifications is available upon request.

-Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and indoor rock climbing.
-She loves observing animals of all kinds, visiting parks and botanical gardens, and cooking meals for family.
+Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, rock climbing, plant identification, cooking, and tessellation origami.
+She loves observing animals of all kinds, visiting botanical gardens, and cooking meals for family and friends.